 Germinating cannabis seeds can be done in various ways and the internet is full of cannabis grow forums that document various methods.
 The Dutch Passion cannabis seed germination guide lists several of the most popular ways to germinate seeds.
 One simple method is to simply place seeds about 1cm below the surface of firmly pressed damp soil.
 A film of transparent kitchen film over the surface helps keep conditions moist and after a few days of temperatures around 20-25°C the seeds should germinate.
 Growing from cuttings of mother plants is an alternative to growing from seeds.

-In the first stages of life the seedlings are happy to start with lower light intensities often a metre below an HPS light (closer for fluorescent lights).
+In the first stages of life the seedlings are happy to start with lower light intensities often a metre below an HPS light (much closer for fluorescent lights, perhaps 20-25cm).
 The artificial lights are normally on for 18-24 hours per day.
 During this time the seedlings are in a state of vegetative growth, they will continue to grow roots, leaves and branches but no bud.

 By reducing daily light to 12 hours the feminized cannabis plant transitions into the ‘flowering’ phase.
 This stage normally requires 8-10 weeks (but more for certain strains) and it is during this time that the female flowers form.
 During this stage the plants grow heavy blooms and will tolerate more nutrients and very bright light.
 Some growers introduce supplemental lighting to ensure the very best yields.
 At the end of this process the plant is cut down and the buds (un-pollinated female flowers) are dried.
 Some growers harvest the plants when they see the trichomes starting to transition from clear to cloudy (this requires a magnifying glass).
 This often coincides with the bud producing lots of red/orange pistil hairs.
 Some smokers prefer bud harvested early, others prefer late-harvested bud.
 When you grow your own cannabis indoors it is you that decides exactly how you like it!

 In general, longer periods of vegetative growth will grow larger plants and support greater yields during subsequent flowering.
-Typically 4-5 weeks of vegetative growth are used and during subsequent flowering the plants may increase to 2 or 3 times their original height.
+Typically, 4-5 weeks of vegetative growth are used and during subsequent flowering the plants may increase to 2 or 3 times their original height.
 Some growers use the ‘sea of green’ (SOG) method, this uses just a few days of vegetative growth before switching to ‘flowering’ conditions.
-This technique produces small plants of low/medium yield, but allows for fast production.
+This technique produces small plants of low/medium yield but allows for fast production.
 With enough plants per m2 you can still get great results.

 Grow lights for indoor cannabis growing

 Cannabis loves light and the successful indoor grower tries to deliver as much light as possible.
 Consider 250 watts/m² only as an absolute minimum starting point and realistically aim for 2-3 times that level.
 More light will mean bigger, denser buds and superior yields.
 As well as delivering high light levels the successful indoor grower keeps the plants close to the light to maximise the light intensity reaching the leaves and buds.
 It is important to be careful, put the plants too close and your plants will get light burn.
 This can appear as white tips on the flowers/buds – or weird looking leaves during veg.
 Often the personal medical or recreational indoor cannabis grower will have a growing tent of about 1.2 m² with a 400W or 600W high pressure sodium (HPS) lamp or an LED light using around 300-600W.

 The indoor cannabis grower has to be careful that the plant doesn’t grow too near to the hot light and damage itself.
 If the light feels cool to the back of the hand it will be cool for the plant also.
 For a 400W lamp, growers may not want to allow plants to grow within 40-50cm of the bulb.
 Cannabis plants can be bent over and tied if they get too tall, some indoor growers deliberately train their plants this way to get as much of the plant as possible close (but not too close) to the high intensity light.

 Certain strains respond well to having the growing tip of the plant pinched out (known as ‘topping’, ‘FIM’ or pinching) after the 4th or 5th leaf pair.
 The resulting plants are often smaller and bushy without the dominant main growth stem (or ‘cola’) and are preferred for some smaller growrooms or for growing techniques like SCROG.